+It was concluded that the description of timing relationships for eMTC and NB-IoT in Rel-16 do not take the TA into account in general.

+Note: Exceptions to this may be identified as work on eMTC and NB-IoT over NTN progresses further.

 The UE-specific TA and/or K_offset can be used by the eNB in its scheduling to avoid UL-DL collisions in FDD-HD.

+The RAR window offset value for NR NTN, the parameters used for its calculation and how these are configured or signalled together form a starting point for IoT NTN.

+Signalling aspects involved in UE-specific TA maintenance and reporting in Rel-17 IoT and techniques to reduce the signalling load have been discussed.
+Mechanisms to report the UE-specific TA and other means of determining the UE-specific TA have been discussed.
+Decisions on these aspects can be made during a subsequent normative phase.

+Whether UE-specific K-Offsets are needed or not in Rel17 IoT NTN from a physical layer point of view was discussed but without arriving at a consensus.
+This issue can be further discussed during a future normative phase.

 6.5 HARQ

 For NTN IoT, potential HARQ enhancements need to consider the main characteristics of an IoT device, which are low complexity, low cost, low power consumption and low throughput, and key requirements of IoT services which are extended coverage, delay-tolerant and infrequent data transmissions, and support of massive communications.